Mengpopo/Frankenstein-TerBuntu-DE/README.md

 # Name:

-Whatever you wabt to call it.
+Whatever you want to call it.

-# Use the vncserver password you set earlier, then hit 'connect'.
+# Next, use the vncserver password you set earlier, then hit 'connect'.

-# Once connected your desktop you can access your Ubuntu 20.04 server directly from your desktop.
+# Once connected to your desktop you can access your Ubuntu 20.04 server directly from your desktop.
 To do so, simply start a terminal and run:

 ~$ bash start